hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 semi-stochastic from the first iteration.
 We are only concerned with reduction in stochastic error from the point where data will be averaged later.

-..

-    [review] -  JSS:

-       + semi-stochastic is slower, so may as well run without it whilst converging.

-   Is this a fair summmary?

-   NSB: It's not true, for most cases, that semi-stochastic is slower.
-But I've added a
-   NSB: point above about convergence speed being about the same speed.

-.. [review] - JSS: would an option to turn the semi-stochastic on after the shift is turned on be useful?
-.. [review] - NSB: Maybe, but the population used isn't so critical, I think.
-It's mainly making
-.. [review] - NSB: sure that the wave function is (mostly) converged.

 Looking at the above simulation, it appears that the energy has converged by iteration :math:`2 \times 10^4`.
 This is not a guarantee that the wave function is also fully converged, but full convergence is not critical -- so long as the most